NMITTutor/WEB701-Journal/week-two.md

 Express.js as a backend framework and Vue.js as a frontend framework is a real contender for the upcoming project.
 I'm looking forward to investigating Svelte over the next week to see if there are any changes.

+## Assignment Two - Milestone One

+I have completed drafts for the **user requirements** and **site goals** section of the report.
+This involved analysing the project brief and supporting resources to reveal the overall idea behind the web app.

+I will be continuing with the **user experience** and **site content** sections until next week when I will hopefully be able to begin the **site structure** section.

 ## TODO:

 - [x] [Why Should We Learn Vue?](https://www.linkedin.com/learning/vue-js-essential-training-2/why-you-should-learn-vue-js?u=76059146) _Tutorial_